Cloudstrucc/Public/docs/Teams/setup3.md

 ## 1. 🔑 Enforce MFA for Guests and External Users

 ### ✅ Setup with Conditional Access (Entra ID)

-Enforce MFA for all guests and external users using Conditional Access:

 1. Go to **Microsoft Entra admin center** → **Protection** → **Conditional Access** → `+ New policy`
 2. **Assignments**: